Skip to main content

 2. Base URL: (this is the domain in your Signavio account URL, in this example, our Signavio account is accessed at https://editor.signavio.com)

-5. Press the Connect button to validate the connection
+Click Connect to validate the connection.

 Select Data